To enjoy the full Mail & Guardian online experience: please upgrade your browser

 England said in a statement that its advance party “are now seeing the improved levels of resourcing which are required” but added that it would monitor the situation daily “to ensure the village and stadia are safe and fit for purpose”.

 Suresh Kalmadi, chairperson of the Delhi organising committee, said no team would pull out.
-“I can assure you that security is well in place.
-Now if some people have their own conception [of security], I can’t help,” he told reporters.

 In a sign of desperation, the federal government ordered the organising committee to hand over management of the Games Village, which will house 6 500 athletes, to the government.